Where can I see a list of integrations that Onna supports?

 How does Onna handle or report exceptions, i.e. indexing exceptions?

 We provide an exceptions report along with the export.
 You can also use our filters prior to exporting to see files that had exceptions.
 Below is a screenshot of a sample of exceptions.
 This includes: no text content, files that contain errors files that were excluded from processing, blacklisted files, files that had a download error or any encrypted documents.
+More information about exceptions can be found here.

 How does Onna handle PDFs that are password encrypted?
 Can the platform be used to OCR and search them?